 - 1 Attendance - 2 Children Absent from and/or Missing from Education - 3.
-Procedures for Children Absent from/or Missing in Education - 4.
+Effective management of child absence and procedures - 4.
 Safeguarding - 5.
+Elective Home Education - 5.
 Appendix 1 Attendance of Sponsored International students (Child Student and Student visas) - 6.
 Appendix 2- Attendance Guidance for Parents